kriskbx/gitlab-time-tracker/readme.md

 gtt config --local
 ```

-If a local configuration file is present it's used instead of the global one.
+If a local configuration file is present it will extend of the global one and overwrites global settings.
-So you can use gtt on a per project basis.
-Make sure to add .gtt.yml to your
+If you don't want to extend the global configuration file, set the `extend` option in your local config to `false`.
-gitignore file if using a local configuration.
+So you can use gtt easily on a per project basis.
+Make sure to add .gtt.yml to your gitignore file if using a local configuration.

 ### II) time tracking